pelotontech/demo-app/README.md

 ## README

-This sample application details how to connect to Peloton.
+This sample application details how to connect and interact with Peloton API's.

+Examples included are for;

+SOAP
+EppBanking
+- AddBankAccount

+REST
+Coming in 2015